goamegah/PyTorch-STC/README.md

 $ python scripts/run.py
 ```

- In such case you might want to make visualisation or use PyTorch libs like *torchinfo*, you have to lunch instead command below
+In this case, if you want to visualize or use PyTorch libraries like *torchinfo*, you need to run the following command instead.

 ```
 $ python -m venv torchSTC